riccardotornesello/ca-ez-manager/README.md

 ## Feedback and Contributions

 We welcome feedback and contributions from the community.
-Feel free to open an issue or submit a pull request on [GitHub](https://github.com/riccardotornesello/ca-ez-manager) to help us improve CA Manager.
+Feel free to open an issue or submit a pull request on [GitHub](https://github.com/riccardotornesello/ca-ez-manager) to help us improve CA Ez Manager.

 ## License